jacob-hougaard/node-red-workshop/readme.md

 When opening the node-red service for the first time, you will be prompted with a screen, asking you to create a username and password for your service.
 This is not mandatory, but highly recommended, since if you choose not to, your instance will be available publicly.

-After exiting the setup, you should be presented with a web-page with a large button.
+After the setup, you should be presented with a web-page with a large button that says: "Go to your Node-RED flow editor".
 Click on the button to go to your node-red flow.

 #### Installing node-red dashboard.

+Node-red dashboard lets you create GUIs in a flash, we will need it later so let's install it:

-When entering your workflow click on the menu at the top left of the screen, and click on *"Manage palette"*
+When entering your workflow click on the menu at the top right of the screen, and click on *"Manage palette"*

+A user settings panel should pop up.
+From here, click on the **install tab** and search for **node-red dashboard** and click on the install button.

 ![secure-node-red](./assets/secure-node-red.png)

-a user settings panel should pop up (see above).
-From here, click on the install tab and search for node-red dashboard and click on the install button.

 ## Setting up text to speech and Weather services